 Students planning to study abroad or away from campus during the grant period are not eligible.

 Science Scholars are selected by a committee consisting of the Chairs of the specified science departments.
 Applications are evaluated in two rounds, students chosen as finalists will be invited to interview with the committee the week of January 24, 2022.

 Applications will be evaluated on the basis of:

-(i) the quality of the scientific proposal and prospects for the candidate to make a scientific contribution by the conclusion of the funding;
+- the quality of the scientific proposal and prospects for the candidate to make a scientific contribution by the conclusion of the funding;

 - the strength of support from the proposed research mentor;

 - and the candidate's potential for leadership in science in their future career beyond Oxy.

 Interested candidates should discuss the application with their research mentor or Clair Morrissey (Faculty Director, Undergraduate Research Center).